-At the government negotiations in October 2018, the Federal Ministry for Economic Cooperation and Development (BMZ) made a new commitment of 151.7 million euros for Morocco.
-Of this sum, 49.1 million euros is for Technical Cooperation and 102.6 million euros is for Financial cooperation.
-For the most part this funding is provided in the form of loans at near-market conditions.
+At the government negotiations in October 2022, the Federal Ministry for Economic Cooperation and Development (BMZ) made a new commitment of almost 243 million euros to Morocco.
+Of this sum, 19 million euros is for Technical Cooperation and around 224 million euros is for Financial Cooperation, which is mostly used to provide loans at near-market conditions.

 In line with Morocco’s own development strategy, the focus of development cooperation is on the two following core areas: